Michelin star restaurants Manchester: The complex history between the food guide and the northern city

 Manchester restaurants with a Bib Gourmand

 So, what is a Bib Gourmand?
 The accolade is a level below a Michelin Star and indicates a restaurant that serves 'quality food at a value price'.
-Not to be knocked as Michelin’s less-valued award, the Michelin Guide isn’t all about fine dining and duly recognises restaurants that offer truly great food at a price bracket for everyone.
+Not to be knocked as Michelin’s less-valued award, the Michelin Guide isn’t all about fine dining and duly recognises restaurants with great but affordable food.

 El Gato Negro, Central Retail District